react-sessions/episode-3-slide/slides/intro.md

 ### What are we going to cover today?

-- Setting up a React project
 - Component lifecycle

-Each topic will be followed by a short exercise.
+- Exercise (10 minutes)
+- Setting up a basic React project
+- Setting up a React project by hand
+- Exercise (10 minutes)